gzardini/course-CRA/modules/localization/docs/01-prelims/00_prelim.md

 ### Change rosparams

-Go back to the terminal where you launched rviz (the one inside the gui_tools container).
 The following functions will be useful to change the dynamic parameters in the exercises:

+    laptop $ dts start_gui_tools ![DUCKIEBOT_NAME]

 1) Listing the parameters: